shivshashyaM/assignment/README.md

 # Introduction
-This file can be refered to step by step approach on how an application can be deployed on Kubernetes cluster.
+This file can be refered to step by step approach on how an application can be deployed on Kubernetes cluster using CI/CD pipeline integration.

 # Pre-Requisties
 * GitHub repository